 TurboTenant Walkthrough

-Here’s how TurboTenant’s process looks for creating the application, filling out the application, viewing the landlord’s dashboard, and going over the reports.
+Here’s how TurboTenant’s process looks when creating the application, filling it out, viewing the landlord’s dashboard, and reviewing the reports.

 1. Create Application